rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 calling to those who pass by, who are going straight on their way, ^0915

-Whoever is simple, let him turn in here!
+"Whoever is simple, let him turn in here!"
 And to him who lacks sense she says, ^0916

-Stolen water is sweet, and bread eaten in secret is pleasant. ^0917
+"Stolen water is sweet, and bread eaten in secret is pleasant." ^0917

 But he does not know that the dead are there, that her guests are in the depths of Sheol. ^0918

 The proverbs of Solomon.
 A wise son makes a glad father, but a foolish son is a sorrow to his mother. ^1001

 Treasures gained by wickedness do not profit, but righteousness delivers from death. ^1002

-The Lord does not let the righteous go hungry, but he thwarts the craving of the wicked. ^1003
+The LORD does not let the righteous go hungry, but he thwarts the craving of the wicked. ^1003

 A slack hand causes poverty, but the hand of the diligent makes rich. ^1004